 Long Island Sound Beach Report (biennial)

-Our first Beach Report, issued in August 2019, examines water quality at 200+ Long Island Sound beaches from 2016 to 2018.
+Our biennial Beach Report, most recently released in June 2023, examines water quality at 200+ public and private Long Island Sound beaches.
 It reveals trends both positive and negative, and is a resource for residents looking for a clean place to swim and for decision-makers identifying opportunities for clean water investments.

 Long Island Sound Report Card (biennial)